InfiniSynapse Complete Guide

 Reduces many variables to a few underlying factors.
 Useful when you suspect ten survey questions are really measuring three things.

-A working analyst does not need to be expert in all of them.
-The right move is to be fluent in three or four that match your domain, and know enough about the rest to recognize when to bring in help.
+A working analyst does not need to master every method under data analysis techniques.
+Be fluent in three or four that match your domain, and know enough about the rest to recognize when to bring in help.

 Data analysis examples: how teams actually use these techniques